 Many guarantees are not worth the paper they are written on.
 A consumer may think they are getting a long-term promise from the installer but in reality, they are not as the contractor will cease trading at the first sign of trouble leaving the consumer with no protection.
 In some instances, the guarantee may not even cover workmanship and simply relates to a material that has been used.
 These guarantees are particularly worthless as the material manufacturer will simply provide a replacement material if that, that is installed is found to be at fault.
 This is almost never the case as poor workmanship is usually to blame.

 When choosing a contractor it is advisable to check one or two things.
 How long have they been trading?
 Do they have a good trading history?
 What are the terms of their guarantee?
 Don’t just take their word for it.
 It is simple to carry out background checks on a company for free online.

 The sign of a reliable company is one that has been able to demonstrate reliability and integrity.
 This will result in backing by other professional organisations such as guarantee insurers offering insurance backed guarantees.

-Insurance backed guarantees (IBG’s) comes in many forms but a bona fide insurance backed guarantee is one that is insured for the full term from the point at which it is paid for – such as one offered by The Guarantee Protection Insurance Company Limited.
+Insurance backed guarantees (IBG’s) comes in many forms but a bona fide insurance backed guarantee is one that is insured for the full term from the point at which it is paid for – such as ones offered by QANW.